ZTzouros/DS_Mod_PP1/README.md

 These were: Fiction, Non-fiction and Children which made up 83%, 16% and 1% of the dataset respectively.

+### Average Rating Distribution
+A histogram was used to display the distribution of average ratings as ‘A histogram is a chart that plots the distribution of a numeric variable’s values as a series of bars.
+Each bar typically covers a range of numeric values called a bin or class; a bar’s height indicates the frequency of data points with a value within the corresponding bin’ (Atlassian, n.d.)

 The histogram in Figure 4 below, has a symmetric, unimodal with a slight skewed left distribution as the mean (4.00) is less than the median (4.01).

 ![Distribution of Average Ratings](https://github.com/user-attachments/assets/d21d202c-e18d-4c8d-8ed9-a1e3fc27f021)

 Figure 4: Distribution of Ratings Histogram

+### Regression Modelling
 A logistic regression model was run in Microsoft excel which determined that there is a positive correlation between the category of author and average rating.
 To prepare the data for regression modelling the Author categories were classified as:

 Novice	= 1